 - Dual-lens dashcams (for front + inside recording)

 Single-lens dashcams are the most basic type of dashcam.
 These record from a single camera lens, like a normal camcorder.
 Typically people mount these dashcams in their front windshield in order to record what is happening in front of the car.

-Multiple-lens dashcams are a bit more complex.
+Dual-lens dashcams are a bit more complex.
 These dashcams can record from more than one camera lens at a time.
 Typically they utilize one forward-facing lens to record what is happening in front of the vehicle, and one inside-facing lens to record what is happening inside the vehicle.
 These are particularly useful for fleet or commercial vehicles where typically the driver of the vehicle is not the owner of the vehicle.